futuregrid/rain/_sources/man-rain.txt

 Examples
 --------

+.. note:
+   This examples only work with images generated and registered with our tools.
+The reason is because the image has to have LDAP client configured and sshfs installed.

 * Run a job in 4 nodes using an image stored in the Image Repository (This involves the registration of the image on xCAT/Moab)

    ::